 - Dr. Stephen Clyde Yang, professor of surgery and medical oncologist who also is involved in the esophageal cancer and lung cancer programs at Sidney Kimmel.
 His research interest is in the development of molecular markers for early-stage diagnosis of cancer, including pleural mesothelioma.

 In 2016, John Hopkins launched the Bloomberg-Kimmel Institute for Cancer Immunotherapy, which quickly has become one of America’s leaders in the field.

 Many oncologists believe that immunotherapy eventually will change the way cancer, including pleural mesothelioma, is treated.

 Immunotherapy involves strengthening a patient’s own immune system and allowing it to destroy cancer cells without harming healthy cells.

 “Immunotherapy is a game changer,” said Dr. Drew Pardoll, institute director at John Hopkins Medicine.
 “We believe the focused and collaborative research will advance immunotherapies to the point where the immune system will be able to beat 100 percent of cancers.”

 Brahmer, who works closely with mesothelioma patients, published a study recently about the effectiveness of Opdivo (nivolumab) for lung cancer.

-The Sidney Kimmel Cancer Center has six different clinical trials, either active-and-recruiting, or active, for mesothelioma.
+The Sidney Kimmel Cancer Center has six different mesothelioma clinical trials, either active-and-recruiting, or active.

 One of those trials is studying the effectiveness of the immunotherapy drug Imfinzi (durvalumab), in combination with a standard chemotherapy for patients with unresectable disease.